gsoft-inc/wl-squide/docs/guides/use-modular-tabs.md

 ## Change the display order of the tabs

-Similarly to how the display order of regular navigation items can be configured, a modular tab position can be affected with the [priority](http://localhost:5000/wl-squide/reference/runtime/runtime-class/#sort-registered-navigation-items) property.
+Similarly to how the display order of regular navigation items can be configured, a modular tab position can be affected with the [priority](http://localhost:5000/wl-squide/reference/runtime/runtime-class/#sort-registered-navigation-items) option.

 To force `Tab 3` to be positioned first, we'll give him a priority of `999`: